tugrulguner/dynamic_risk_assessment/README.md

 ## Process Automated Dynamic Risk Assessment Project

 This project aims to automate the dynamic risk assessment process using continuous monitoring of the ingested data, model, score to catch any model drift, data instability, and integration issues on the way by using live API for monitoring and diagnosis.
-The whole system is operated under an automation script that is run periodically.
+The whole system is operated under an automation script that runs periodically.

 After setting the config.json with the proper path locations, which should be changed manually from initial data to source data when you allow system to receive inputs, data ingestion is performed.